YoussefAssaf/weld_characterization/README.md

 <img width="900" alt="230335855-caaa8ec3-66f5-4bc3-879e-72b536a1f1c3" src="https://user-images.githubusercontent.com/13516235/231094011-2ad55c6e-915a-413c-af72-354662eea451.png">

-The area above the refernce line is defined as the area between the refrence line (bottom) and the upper countour edges (top).
-Default value for the upper edge is 200 pixels above the refernce line.
+The area above the reference line is defined as the area between the reference line (bottom) and the upper countour edges (top).
+Default value for the upper edge is 200 pixels above the reference line.
-The area of the refernce line is defined as the area between the right and the left edges of the line.
+The area of the reference line is defined as the area between the right and the left edges of the line.
-The area below the refrence line is defined as the area between the reference line (top) and 100 pixels below (bottom).
+The area below the reference line is defined as the area between the reference line (top) and 100 pixels below (bottom).

-The criteria is passed if the percentage of black pixels is more than 20% above the refernce lineless, more than 10% on the refernce line, and more than 15% below the refernce line.
+The criteria pass if the percentage of black pixels is more than 20% above the reference line, more than 10% on the reference line, and more than 15% below the reference line.

-For the picture to be succesfully read by our pipeline, two out of three criteria has to be passed (our recommendation).
+For the picture to be succesfully read by our pipeline, two out of the three criteria have to pass (our recommendation).

 # Recommendations
 ## Image Quality

 The current pipeline works best on images with high contrast between the weld and the background/base metal.<br>
 Two recommendations come in to play here:
-- Make sure that the baground of the weld is darker than the weld.
+- Make sure that the background of the weld is darker than the weld.
 - Make sure that the weld is well illuminated.

-To verify good contrast.
-The techician that takes the image can check its histogram using a basig image processing tool.
+To verify good contrast, the techician that takes the image can check its histogram using a basic image processing tool.
 See the below examples of low- and high-contrast images.
 The high contrast image can be identified by a well pronounced peak in the higher values of the pixel intensity.<br><br>